-If you get an E1 or E-1 or Err1 error code on your DynaTrol or On-Touch control it means that your kiln no longer can get to temperature.
-It is slowing down.
-There are three main causes of this in order of likelihood:
+If your controller shows an Error 1, E1, E-1, or Err1 error code, it means that your kiln is slowing down and can no longer reach temperature.
+There are three leading causes of this in order of likelihood:

-- 1) Your elements have aged and need to be replaced.
-This is most likely when you notice the kiln gradually slowing down. - 2) One or more contactors or relays have failed.
-This is most likely if you notice a sudden change. - 3) You have a low voltage problem.
+- 1. Your elements have aged and need to be replaced.
+This is most likely when you notice the kiln gradually slowing down. - 2.
+One or more contacts or relays have failed.
+This is most likely if you notice a sudden change. - 3.
+You have a low voltage problem.
 This is most likely if you find this happening in the summer.